 After you have created a Custom Category and have asked at least one Custom Question with it, you can track it at any time in the Categories page in the Reporting section.
 On this page, you will find the average score for your Custom Category, as well as how it is trending over time.

 Please note that Custom Categories will not have benchmarks because any Custom Categories that you have created are unique to your organization's account.

 Can I schedule a Pulse Survey from the Content Library page?

 Not yet!
 At this time, you are only able to schedule Flexible Surveys from the Templates tab.

 Are Custom Questions automatically saved to the Content Library?

 Yes, any Custom Questions that you create in the Manage Surveys page will automatically be added to your organization's Content Library.
 Unfortunately, any Custom Questions created by your organization before the Content Library was launched in 2020 were not added to it.

-Can I delete TINYpulse-created questions, templates, or Categories?
+Can I delete Limeade Listening-created questions, templates, or Categories?

-You are not able to delete a TINYpulse-created question, template, or Category.
-You cannot edit a TINYpulse-created template in the Content Library but can edit it when scheduling the survey.
-You CAN edit a TINYpulse question; this will bring you directly to the “Edit question” flow for that question, and once you save the question it will have an “edited” tag next to it in the Content Library.
+You are not able to delete a Limeade Listening-created question, template, or Category.
+You cannot edit a Limeade Listening-created template in the Content Library but can edit it when scheduling the survey.
+You CAN edit a Limeade Listening question; this will bring you directly to the “Edit question” flow for that question, and once you save the question it will have an “edited” tag next to it in the Content Library.

-Can I recategorize TINYpulse-created questions with my Custom Categories?
+Can I recategorize Limeade Listening-created questions with my Custom Categories?